Csound 6.16

-Csound Documentation
+Csound API Documentation

 Csound is a sound and music computing system.
 It was originally written by Barry Vercoe at the Massachusetts Institute of Technology in 1984 as the first C language version of this type of software.
 Since then Csound has received numerous contributions from researchers, programmers, and musicians from around the world.